rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+20/02/2014 - Tharman

+	- Changed the query structure to be more concise.
+	- More specifically didn't actually need to construct SQL query statements.
+These are defined in the transaction PHP files.
+	- Parameter binding is still in place, so security is still intact from using Prepared Statements.
+	- More flexibility now.
+	- Tested and works.

 18/02/2014 - Tharman

 	- Login works now.